vegaprotocol/specs/specs/0013-accounts.md

 When a trader no longer has collateral requirements for a  market (because they don't have open positions or active orders), these accounts no longer have utility in the core protocol and may be deleted.
 Accounts may also be deleted for other reasons (e.g. a system account at the conclusion of a set of [closeouts](./0012-position-resolution)).

-If there is a positive balance in an account that is being deleted, that balance should be transferred to the account specified in the transfer request (which for margin accounts will typically the insurance pool of the market).
+If there is a positive balance in an account that is being deleted, that balance should be transferred to the account specified in the transfer request (which for margin accounts will typically be the insurance pool of the market).

 ## Insurance pools